kbxkb/AzureMediaServicesClient/README.md

 4. This call creates an AMS 'AssetFile' resource for you and associates that with the 'Asset' object created in Step 3.
 This happens because you specify the id of the asset created in step 3 ('Id' field from Step 3's response) in the 'ParentAssetId' field of this Request
 5. Make a note of the 'Id' in the response.
 We will be using this below when we update the metadata later

+## Prepare to upload your media file to your Asset:

 #### Step 5 - Create an Access Policy for writing into blob storage

 ###### Http Request